UT-Mao/UT-Mao.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently a research scientist at Cyberagent AI Lab, and a project researcher with The University of Tokyo, Japan.
-I am a member of Aizawa Labratory and working with Prof. Kiyoharu Aizawa.
+I am currently a research scientist at Cyberagent AI Lab.
+I worked as a project researcher with Aizawa Lab of The University of Tokyo, Japan.

 My research interest is in Computer Vision, including Image Generation, Visual Understanding and Training Data Synthesis.

 # News
+- *2025.04*: &nbsp;🎉🎉 1 paper is accpeted as oral by CVPR 2025 workshop AI4CC
 - *2024.07*: &nbsp;🎉🎉 2 papers are accpeted by ECCV 2024

 # Publications